Your rights when signing or cancelling a contract

 Rules about contracts under the CPA

 Contracts are different depending on their purpose.
-But under the Consumer Protection Act, all contracts must contain a few common details to make sure your rights are protected.
+Contracts that are covered under the Consumer Protection Act must contain a few common details to make sure your rights are protected.

 All terms of the agreement